-TB can occur in any part of the body, but it most often causes infection in the lungs.
+Tuberculosis (TB) is an airborne disease that can occur in any part of the body (the brain, spine, lymph nodes, etc), but it most often causes infection in the lungs..

-General information about TB and a variety of TB topics is available from the US Centers for Disease Control and Prevention and other public health agencies.
+General information about TB and a variety of TB topics is available on US Centers for Disease Control and Prevention website.